 - Best park – Irvine Regional Park, aka William R. Mason Park

-- Best free activity – Crystal Cove State Park
+- Free activity – Crystal Cove State Park

 - The best activity for kids – Pretend City Children’s Museum